UE and VR Development Technical Notes

 Essentially, it wraps two layers of dispatchers…

-For example, it allows you to listen in a behavior tree for an animation being terminated or completed before executing other actions, thereby solving coupling between different modules.
+For example, it can be used to listen for an animation being terminated or completed in a behavior tree, then execute other behaviors, thus solving coupling between different modules.

 1